Online and print resources for students of all ages

 Resources for older students

-The Reference collection includes a comprehensive set of ATAR exam papers and revision guides, an up-to-date book collection and access to a wide variety of online databases and other resources to assist with your assignments, revision and study during the year.
+The Reference collection includes a comprehensive set of ATAR exam papers and revision guides, an up-to-date book collection and access to a wide variety of online resources to assist with your assignments, revision and study during the year.